-Directed by Colin Warhurst, with myself and Leo Worne on camera, it was shot within a matter of hours at the Greenbrow Social Club in Wythenshawe at the back end of April.
+Directed by Colin Warhurst, with myself and Leo Worne on camera, it was shot at the Greenbrow Social Club in Wythenshawe at the back end of April.

-Released as a single last week ‘England’s finest unofficial World Cup 2014 Song’ is now available to buy via iTunes and Amazon, but if you’ve inadvertently spent your last pennies on a tacky England flag for your motor then you can always stream it for free on Spotify below.
+Released as a single last week the song is now available to buy via iTunes and Amazon.
+However, if you’ve inadvertently spent your last pennies on a tacky England flag for your motor, fear not!
+You can always stream it for free on Spotify below.

 Team Name: North West Avengers